 Students who apply by the following dates receive priority consideration for EWU financial aid for the following academic year:

-FAFSA's received after February 15th will still be considered, but awards are made on a funds-available basis and late applicants may not receive all the aid for which they might otherwise qualify.
+FAFSA's received after February 15th are still considered, but awards are made on a funds-available basis and late applicants may not receive all the aid for which they might otherwise qualify.
 No EWU Scholarship applications will be accepted after February 15th, but departmental scholarship applications may have later deadline dates.
 Please see the information under "Scholarships" in the left sidebar for more details.